mikemhenry/userdocs/docs-src/hpc-workspaces/environment.md

 # HPC Workspace Data and Software Tools

 ## Description
-HPC Workspace modules provides support for user-friendly file system access, custom software stacks in HPC Workspaces, and SLURM accounting.
+HPC Workspace modules provides support for user-friendly file system access, custom software stacks in HPC Workspaces, and lsf accounting.
 The module can also be used to set up HOME for a custom software stack.

 Furthermore, there are modules provided to load a working Workspace and additionally a software stacks from another Workspace, see [Additional software stacks](#additional-software-stacks)